devishere265-blip/eCHOES/README.md

 Created with Godot 4.1.2.
 Not tested with other versions.

-Credits go to: Admurin, Anokolisa, AstroBob, Brullov, Clembod, CodeManu, CreativeKind, Edermunizz, MerchantShade, Pimen, Rvos, SzadiArt and Wenrexa.
+Credits go to: Admurin, Anokolisa, AstroBob, Brullov, Clembod, CodeManu, CreativeKind, Edermunizz, MerchantShade, Pimen, Rvos, SzadiArt and Wenrexa.# eCHOES